 all subject to receipt of an acceptable response from FERC Staff to the No Action Letter request

 As stated above, each capacity release in this arrangement would be executed through the NWP’s EBB as a prearranged release with no other conditions.
 The idea is that capacity will then be held by the party that values it most and will be at the maximum recourse rate.
 Neither party would pay more than the maximum rate for the capacity it obtains for the other party.
 Additionally, neither Cascade nor PSE exchanged cash or any other consideration to consummate the capacity releases (except for any storage inventory at “then current” market price, if applicable.
-Finally, NWP wouldl continue to receive maximum recourse rate, so they are not harmed.
+Finally, NWP would continue to receive maximum recourse rate, so they are not harmed.

 Although Order No. 636-A includes a broad prohibition on tying a capacity release to other extraneous conditions, we felt the transactions described did not violate the prohibition.